-- use wet-sanding and wet-scraping methods - do not use open-flame torches and heat guns as they create lead fumes - Follow the manufacturer's instructions for chemical strippers as some are dangerous - avoid methylene chloride paint strippers.
+- Use wet sanding and wet scraping methods. - Do not use open-flame torches and heat guns as they create lead fumes. - Some chemical strippers are dangerous, so follow the manufacturer's instructions. - Avoid methylene chloride paint strippers.

 When working in roof or wall cavities: